Prisoner's dilemma: In game shows

-This payoff matrix has also been used on the British television programs Trust Me, Shafted, The Bank Job and Golden Balls, and on the American game shows Take It All, as well as for the winning couple on the Reality Show shows Bachelor Pad and Love Island.
-Game data from the Golden Balls series has been analyzed by a team of economists, who found that cooperation was "surprisingly high" for amounts of money that would seem consequential in the real world but were comparatively low in the context of the game.
+This payoff matrix has also been used on the British television programs Trust Me, Shafted, The Bank Job, Golden Balls, and The Inner Circle, and on the U.S. game show Take It All, as well as for the winning couple on the reality shows Bachelor Pad and Love Island.
+A team of economists analyzed data from Golden Balls and found that cooperation was "surprisingly high" for amounts of money that would be consequential in the real world but were comparatively low in the context of the game.

+The dilemma is also a Game Mechanic on The Traitors if multiple Traitors remain in the game as finalists.
+This happened on the second season finale on The Traitors Australia; a three-player variation of the dilemma arose for the three Traitor Finalists.
+They were given a choice to "share" or "steal" the prize pot.
+If all three chose to share, each would receive a third of the pot.
+If one or two traitors chose to steal, those who shared would win nothing and the pot would be divided among those who stole.
+If all three chose to steal, no one would win anything.

 Iterated snowdrift

-Researchers from the University of Lausanne and the University of Edinburgh have suggested that the "Iterated Snowdrift Game" may more closely reflect real-world social situations.
-Although this model is actually a chicken game, it will be described here.
+Researchers from the University of Lausanne and the University of Edinburgh have suggested that the "Iterated Snowdrift Game" may more closely reflect real-world social situations, although this model is actually a chicken game.
 In this model, the risk of being exploited through defection is lower, and individuals always gain from taking the cooperative choice.
 The snowdrift game imagines two drivers who are stuck on opposite sides of a snowdrift, each of whom is given the option of shoveling snow to clear a path or remaining in their car.
 A player's highest payoff comes from leaving the opponent to clear all the snow by themselves, but the opponent is still nominally rewarded for their work.

 This may better reflect real-world scenarios, the researchers giving the example of two scientists collaborating on a report, both of whom would benefit if the other worked harder.
 "But when your collaborator doesn't do any work, it's probably better for you to do all the work yourself.
 You'll still end up with a completed project."